tamucsce/CSCE465/README.md

 Upon accepting admission to Texas A&M University, a student immediately assumes a commitment to uphold the Honor Code, to accept responsibility for learning, and to follow the philosophy and rules of the Honor System.
 Students will be required to state their commitment on examinations, research papers, and other academic work.
 Ignorance of the rules does not exclude any member of the TAMU community from the requirements or the processes of the Honor System.

-## Americans with Disabilities Act (ADA) Policy Statement
-The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
-Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-If you believe you have a disability requiring an accommodation, please contact Disability Services, in Cain Hall, Room B118, or call 845-1637.
-For additional information visit http://disability.tamu.edu.